eGuard-lopow/eGuard_octa/README.md

 After reading through I2C and parsing the data, we send the latitude and longitude via LoRaWAN to the backend.

+#### Low Power Aspect
+Currently, the GPS module has a function to put the GNSS module in standby mode which operates correctly, but the wakeup function does not work.
+To wake up the GNSS module, a random byte has to be sent to the module.
+After testing, waking up the device did not work.
+> For this reason, the GPS is still always on.

 ### Temperature/humidity sensor

 The driver for the sht3x has been rewritten to support the integrated alarm mode.
 This makes it possible for the board to enter sleep mode and wake up by an interrupt driven by the temperature sensor.